dbeniamine/vizardry/README.md

 ### Evolve

-`:Evolve  [<keyword>]`
+`:Evolve  [<keyword> [<branch>]]`

-Upgrade the plugin matching &lt;keyword&gt;.
+Upgrade the plugin matching &lt;keyword&gt; using remote branche &lt;branch&gt; if specified.
 If no &lt;keyword&gt; is given, upgrade all possible plugins.

-The plugins downloaded from github are upgraded by doing:
+Git plugins are upgraded by doing `git pull origin branch`.
+Where  `branch` the one specified in argument if any or the current branch of the local repository.

-    git pull origin master
+If `branch` is different from the current branch, Vizardry will first create or checkout a local branch with the same name as the remote branch requested.

 #### Display Readme On Evolve